Jean-OIKONOMOU/FLOYDMYWEATHER-VueJS/README.md

 # FIGMA

 Here's the link to my [Figma](https://www.figma.com/file/MUSukZoNaNOy8YAq28198SkW/OpenWeatherMap?node-id=0%3A1).
-It looks NOTHING like my first thought of this project!
+The final product does not look at all like my first thought of this project!

 # Contributors